10 of the Weirdest Places on Earth

 Lake Hillier, Australia

-Lake Hillier, which spans some 600 meters, can be found on the largest island in the Recherche Archipelago, off the south coast of Western Australia.
-The bubblegum-pink hue is thought to be caused by some kind of microalgae – although no one is 100% sure.
+Lake Hillier, which spans some 600 metres, can be found on the largest island in the Recherche Archipelago, off the south coast of Western Australia.
+The bubblegum-pink hue is thought to be caused by some kind of microalgae – although no-one is 100% sure.